Skincare, Reviews, Sun care

 This is an almost perfect tone-up sunscreen, but if you have flaky skin, this tone-up cream will emphasize it.

-As a sunscreen, the recommended half a teaspoon for the face and neck to achieve the manufacturer’s claimed protection is not easy to spread and work into the skin.
+As a sunscreen, half a teaspoon is recommended for the face and neck to achieve the manufacturer’s claimed protection, which is not easy to spread and works into the skin.
 Reapplying is also a no-no. Moreover, if you put another sunscreen on it, you get some terrible mess on your face.
 The only option is to clean the face and apply everything again.

-So I recommend it, but not as a sunscreen!
-The fact that there is additional protection from the sun will remain a big plus.
-It could be your only protection from the sun during autumn – wintertime (UV index 1-2).
+So, I recommend it, but not as a sunscreen!
+The fact that it provides additional protection from the sun will remain a big plus.
+It could be your only protection from the sun during autumn—wintertime (UV index 1-2).

-As a result, this is a very cool skin toner for every day.
-This is a good replacement for the same Dr. Jart+ Cicapair Tiger Grass Color Correcting Treatment*, but they are not interchangeable.
+As a result, this is a very cool skin toner for everyday use.
+It is a good replacement for the same Dr. Jart+ Cicapair Tiger Grass Color Correcting Treatment*, but they are not interchangeable.

 Numbuzin No.3 Porcelain Base-skip Tone Up Beige hand swatch